qixwang/mc-docs.zh-cn/articles/storage/blobs/storage-quickstart-blobs-dotnet-legacy.md

     // Otherwise, let the user know that they need to define the environment variable.
     Console.WriteLine(
-        "A connection string has not been defined in the system environment variables. " + "Add an environment variable named 'CONNECT_STR' with your storage " + "connection string as a value.");
+        "A connection string has not been defined in the system environment variables. " + "Add an environment variable named 'AZURE_STORAGE_CONNECTION_STRING' with your storage " + "connection string as a value.");
     Console.WriteLine("Press any key to exit the application.");
     Console.ReadLine();